epfl-lasa/SAHR_database/README.md

 ## Installation Guide
 ### MATLAB App
-To install this version, open MATLAB and navigate to the folder containing the downloaded `.mlappinstall` file, then double-click the file in **Current File**.
+To install this version, open MATLAB and navigate to the folder containing the downloaded `mlappinstall` file, then double-click the file in **Current File**.
-Another way to install the app is to click the **Install App** button on the **Apps** tab, and select the `.mlappinstall` file.
+Another way to install the app is to click the **Install App** button on the **Apps** tab, and select the `mlappinstall` file.
 A video guide is available [here](https://www.mathworks.com/videos/packaging-and-installing-matlab-apps-101563.html).

 ### Standardalone Desktop App